-We understand how hard it is to keep track of the various treatment instructions provided by most clinics.
-That’s why we put them online, so you can access your treatment instructions anytime.
-Instructions for bowel prep, pre-op and post-op care; Clomid, Metformin and semen analysis; and labor and postpartum care are listed below.
+We understand how hard it is to keep track of the various instructions provided by most clinics.
+That’s why we put them online, so you can access your pre surgical instructions anytime.
+Instructions for bowel prep, pre-op and post-op care.

 Some gynecological surgeries require the patient to perform a bowel prep the day before surgery.
 Not all surgeries require this preparation, so be sure to ask your physician.

 Begin bowel prep the day before surgery.
 HalfLytely (prescription) and bisacodyl bowel prep tablets (over-the-counter) produce watery stool to cleanse the colon.
 You should only drink clear liquids* on the day of preparation.
 Your first bowel movement may occur 1 to 6 hours after starting this regimen.

 - 8 a.m. to 12 noon: Drink clear liquids* only for breakfast, and then one or more glasses of water and/or clear liquids every hour until noon.

 - 12pm: Take the two bisacodyl tablets with water (do not chew or crush tablets).
 Antacids should not be taken within one hour.

 - Prepare the HalfLytely solution according to the manufacturer’s instructions.
 No additional ingredients (other than the flavor packs provided) should be added to this solution.

 - After you have a bowel movement or have waited for a maximum of six hours (6 p.m.), drink all of the 2-liter HalfLytely solution at an average rate of 8 ounces every 10 minutes (for about an hour and a half).
 Drinking each portion rapidly is better tolerated than gradually drinking in small amounts.